awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 }
 ```

-### GetItem and JSON Documents<a name="GetItemJavaDocumentAPI.JSON"></a>
+### GetItem and JSON documents<a name="GetItemJavaDocumentAPI.JSON"></a>

-In the [PutItem and JSON Documents](#PutItemJavaDocumentAPI.JSON) section, you store a JSON document in a `Map` attribute named `VendorInfo`\.
+In the [PutItem and JSON documents](#PutItemJavaDocumentAPI.JSON) section, you store a JSON document in a `Map` attribute named `VendorInfo`\.
 You can use the `getItem` method to retrieve the entire document in JSON format\.
 Or you can use document path notation to retrieve only some of the elements in the document\.
 The following Java code example demonstrates these techniques\.

 ```
 GetItemSpec spec = new GetItemSpec()